kelmo974/forestry_learning/READ.md

 The raw data in PostgreSQL was then passed through Postgis extenstion fucntions so that raster data could be pinned to the existing tabular data.

 With the remote sensing data aligned with the field survey information, query logic was used to build a table that fuels a machine learning model.
 The key to doing this was calculating an additional field that compares survey dates to raster imaging dates.
 This will enable the model to make decisions based on available parameters across time.

+A final SQL output titled ml_training_data_dominant containing over 10,000 meaningful records engineered to fuel model features was ingested back into a python environment.

+Leaning on XGBoost and Scikit learn, a model was designed and trained on ml_training_data_dominant.
 ---

 ## Tech Stack & Libraries